London comes alive on the day of the marathon. Here’s what I hope is some helpful advice for London marathon runners.

 - Please, please, please – if you’re running with friends, don’t run more than 2 across – you will be irritating to other runners!

 - If you need to walk or stop for a little break, get to the side of the road before you do otherwise you’re a danger to yourself and others.
-This is a big race with a lot of people.

 - Enjoy!!!
 And do those miles.
 But remember, plan your pace and stick to it or go slower.
 Unless you’re a really experienced marathoner, going out faster than you have planned in the first half could mean a disastrous second half.